fedi-e2ee/public-key-directory-specification/Specification.md

 The result of a successful decryption **MUST** be a string that corresponds to a JSON-encoded Protocol Message.
 This JSON blob **MAY** have additional whitespace appended to it.

+### HPKE Rules for Encrypted Protocol Messages

+#### HPKE Configuration

+The `info` parameter **MUST** always be set to the ASCII string, `fedi-e2ee/public-key-directory:v1:protocol-message`.

+The `aad` parameter will be set to the Server Encapsulation Key Identifier.
+This is calculated using HMAC, with the ciphersuite's configured hash function, of the ASCII string message, `fedi-e2ee/public-key-directory:v1:key-id`, with the Encapsulation Key as the HMAC key.

+The purpose these configurations is domain separation.

+#### Ciphertext Encoding

+When a Protocol Message is encrypted with HPKE, the resulting ciphertext **MUST** be base64url-encoded.
+This encoded string **MUST** be prefixed with `hpke:` (hexadecimal ASCII values: `68 70 6b 65 3a`).

 ### Protocol Message Processing

 Most [Protocol Messages](#protocol-messages) will be received through ActivityPub.
 (Exception: